debian-setup

 1. Download the latest, stable image file.
 Only the ISO file is needed.
 If there are multiple ISO files, only the first ISO is needed for installation with internet connection.

-2. Write the image to a USB drive.
-Using /dev/sdx and /dev/diskx below as an example.
-Double check that /dev/sdx or /dev/diskx is the USB drive you want to write the image to.
-It is important the drive is not mounted.
-Run lsblk or diskutil list to make sure there is no mount point for the device.
-If there is a mount point, umount the drive first.
+2. Write the downloaded image to a USB flash drive.
+It is important the USB drive is not mounted.
+Run lsblk or diskutil list to make sure the drive is not mounted.
+If there is a mount point, umount or diskutil unmount the drive first.
+Note: Replace /dev/sdx or /dev/diskx in the commands with the USB drive you want to write the image to.
+Double check the device letter or number is correct.

 1. Linux